 The Style Dropper is used to pick up a style from one object and drop it on another.
-It can also be used to “quick pick up” a style from an existing object while you drawing.
+It can also be used to “quick pick up” a style from an existing object while you draw.

 To Copy a Style from One Object to Another Object